vackosar/vackosar.github.io/_posts/2021-10-04-electra-4x-cheaper-bert-training.md

 ![ELECTRA model performance on SQuAD benchmark](/images/electra-results-squad.png)

-# Source of The Improvement
+# ELECTRA Source of The Improvement
 - compared alternative tasks on GLUE score
 - results:
   - loss over all inputs is important